 We may experience enrollment delays and suspensions, patient withdrawals, postponement of planned clinical or preclinical studies, redirection of site resources from studies, and study deviations or noncompliance.
 We may also need to maintain or implement study modifications, suspensions, or terminations, the introduction of additional remote study procedures and modified informed consent procedures, study site changes, direct delivery of investigational products to patient homes or alternative sites, which may require state licensing, and changes or delays in site monitoring.
 The foregoing may require that we consult with relevant review and ethics committees, Institutional Review Boards ("IRBs"), and the FDA.
 The foregoing may also impact the integrity of our study data.
-The COVID-19 outbreak may further increase the need for clinical trial patient monitoring and regulatory reporting of adverse effects, and may delay regulatory authority meetings, inspections, or the regulatory review of marketing or investigational applications or submissions.
+The ongoing COVID-19 pandemic may further increase the need for clinical trial patient monitoring and regulatory reporting of adverse effects, and may delay regulatory authority meetings, inspections, or the regulatory review of marketing or investigational applications or submissions.

-The COVID-19 pandemic may also impact our ability to procure the necessary supply of our investigational drug products, as well as any ancillary supplies necessary for the conduct of our studies.
-Third party manufacturers may also need to implement measures and changes, or deviate from typical manufacturing requirements that may otherwise adversely impact our product candidates.
+The ongoing COVID-19 pandemic may also impact our ability to procure the necessary supply of our investigational drug products, as well as any ancillary supplies necessary for the conduct of our studies.
+Third party manufacturers may also need to implement measures and changes or deviate from typical manufacturing requirements that may otherwise adversely impact our product candidates.

-In light of the COVID-19 outbreak, the FDA issued a number of new guidance documents.
-Specifically, as a result of the potential effect of the COVID-19 outbreak on many clinical trial programs in the U.S. and globally, the FDA issued guidance concerning potential impacts on clinical trial programs, which guidance FDA has continually updated.
+In light of the ongoing COVID-19 pandemic, the FDA issued a number of new guidance documents.
+Specifically, as a result of the potential effect of the ongoing COVID-19 pandemic on many clinical trial programs in the U.S. and globally, the FDA issued guidance concerning potential impacts on clinical trial programs, which guidance FDA has continually updated.
 In addition, the European Medicines Agency ("EMA") as well as various country regulatory authorities (EU and UK) have issued similar guidance.
-We have adapted the FDA and EMA/UK guidance for study procedures, data collection, and oversight resulting from the pandemic.
+We have adapted the FDA and EMA/UK guidance for study procedures, data collection, and oversight resulting from the ongoing COVID-19 pandemic.